Radiu666/starter-hugo-academic/content/authors/admin/_index.md

 ---

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 Lei Xia is a postgraduate student in SIAT.
-He research interests include probabilistic model reinforcement learning and unmanned surface vehicles, besides database and distributed system.
+His research interests include probabilistic model reinforcement learning and unmanned surface vehicles, besides database and distributed system.
 {style="text-align: justify;"}